firavoyage/blogging/projects.md

   - all theories without strict proof
   - some conclusions by problems
   - uee paper guide
-- self
+- challenge
-  - a bot reading lecture notes & answering questions
-  - a learner solving problems & writing wiki
+  - problems are only given
-- mood
-  - prudence
-  - scepticism
-  - humbleness
+  - when you have a chance to work it out
+  - of course you will do things fast
+  - or you may head to the answer
 - free
   - it's break time!
   - solve these problems if you like